turbonomic/orm/README.md

 Continue in the 2nd console.

-The `pattern` test case intends to show how to use (predefined) parameters ifor patterns.
+The `pattern` test case intends to show how to use (predefined) parameters in patterns.
 It uses predefined parameter `.componentName` and parameter `ports` to generate 4 mappings.

 ```yaml
   status: